Degrees and Certifications:

 Role at Busch

-Now starting my fourth year of teaching at Busch Middle School of Character, I enjoy working with my students, their parents, and my professional colleagues to ensure that all our learners have the opportunity for academic success.
-When I can get to it, I also work in the school's garden (officially the George Washington Carver Exploratory Garden), although it's been a while since I've had the opportunity to do any planting or weeding in it.
+Now starting my fifth year of teaching at Busch Middle School of Character, I enjoy working with my students, their parents, and my professional colleagues to ensure that all our learners have the opportunity for academic success.
+When I can get to it, I also work in the school's garden (officially the George Washington Carver Exploratory Garden).

 In my free time, I enjoy reading and collecting books, watching films, playing computer and tabletop games, hiking, visiting museums, zoos, and botanical gardens, and napping.